-Grief is a reactionary feeling of sadness experienced following any major loss.
-It is often associated with suffering, and is also considered a necessary process of deliverance termed resilience.
+Grief is a feeling of sadness as a result of any major loss.
+It is often associated with suffering, and is also considered a necessary part of healing.
 When an event causes a crisis in the life of an individual, a radical change is made in the situation established until then.
 Grief also has the meaning of ‘definitive loss’ of an object that an individual can hold.

 Grief is a human and personal response to loss.
 Most of the literature dealing with grief refers it as a result of the loss in human life.
 However, a grief response can also occur in the face of other types of losses such as health, career, status, role, divorce, financial loss, and more.
 The reaction includes different expressions of sadness, anger and other emotional, cognitive and behavioral components, which may vary from person to person and from case to case.